 Ongoing call interception of a user during handover even if that user becomes an inbound roamer to a PLMN shall be possible.

-2. In order to support the above, a mechanism shall exist to ensure that the HPLMN can turn off IMS-encryption when a user roams to a VPLMN which requires it to be turned off.
+2. In order to support the above, a mechanism shall exist to ensure that the HPLMN can turn off IMS-encryption when a user roams to a VPLMN.
 In addition, the mechanism may be required to support turning on the IMS encryption when the user returns or roams back to the HPLMN.

 3. The handover handling shall ensure that the VPLMN lawful interception system has access to the relevant identifiers to enable the lawful interception of IMS services of roamers.
-The relevant identifiers shall include at the minimum, the following: as given in the stage 2 and stage 3 SH8R/N9HR details.
+The relevant identifiers shall include at the minimum, the following:

 3GPP access level identifiers (MSISDN, IMSI, IMEI).